Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Ultimately, the key is to create high-quality content that is easy to follow and informative for your target audience.

-After creating your online course, it’s essential to find an online course platform to host it.
+After creating your online course, it’s time to launch it.
+Find an online course platform to host it.
 There are several options available, including popular learning management systems like Udemy, Coursera, and Skillshare.

 It gives you more control over the design and branding of your course, and you can also use plugins and integrations to create a seamless learning experience for your audience.

-Another option is to use video hosting platforms like Vimeo or YouTube to host your course videos and embed them on your website or learning management system.
+Another option is to use video hosting platforms like Vimeo or YouTube to host your video courses and embed them on your website or LMS.
 It will work as a great marketing strategy to promote your course to new audiences by showing them a glimpse of what your course offers.

 Watch: How to Share Your Courses With Learners